 Root Canals – Lincoln, NE

-Do you need root canal therapy?
 Root canals are used to repair and save teeth that are badly decayed or infected.
-When the nerve pulp of a tooth becomes infected, our dentists can use the root canal procedure to remove damaged tissue and clean and seal the inside of the tooth.
+When the nerve pulp of a tooth becomes decayed or exposed, our dentists can use the root canal procedure to remove damaged tissue and clean and seal the inside of the tooth.
 Once completed, the procedure should be able to preserve and protect the natural tooth from further infection and reduce the possibility of extraction.
-As a bonus, the root canal procedure will also eliminate all of the pain, discomfort, and sensitivity the infection was causing.
+As a bonus, the root canal procedure will also eliminate all of the pain, discomfort, and sensitivity the infection can cause.

 In most cases, root canals are simple treatments that involve little to no patient discomfort.
 Within the walls of each of your teeth, a strand of dental pulp with nerves, nutrients, connective tissue, and blood vessels laces downward into the tooth’s root.
-However, this pulp is not vitally important to the health of your tooth after it has emerged from the gums.
-At this point, its only function is sensory.
-The presence or absence of a nerve will not affect the day-to-day functioning of your tooth.
-If the dental pulp becomes infected, it can die, cutting off the nutrients and nerve signals which the tooth needs to be healthy.
-If the infected pulp is untreated left in the tooth, it will usually cause quite a bit of dental pain, and eventually, the tooth will need to be extracted.
+It allows your teeth to sense when you bite down, but the presence or absence of a nerve will not affect day-to-day functioning.
+If the dental pulp becomes infected, the pulp can die.
+If the infected pulp is left untreated in the tooth, it will usually, but not always, cause quite a bit of dental pain, and the tooth will eventually need to be extracted.
 However, a root canal can save it.